West Side Highway: 1973 collapse

-The highway was obsolete almost from the beginning.
+The highway was not designed well, resulting in many shortcomings.
 Its lanes were considered too narrow and it could not accommodate trucks.
 Sharp "S" exit ramps proved hazardous, as did the left-hand exit and entrance lanes that made merging dangerous.

 On December 15, 1973, the northbound lanes between Little West 12th Street and Gansevoort Street collapsed under the weight of a dump truck, which was carrying over 60000 lb of asphalt for ongoing repairs of the highway.
 A four-door sedan followed the truck through the hole; neither driver was seriously injured.
 The next day, both directions were 'indefinitely' closed south of 18th Street.
 This not only closed off the oldest section (between Canal Street and 18th Street), but also the newest sections (south of Canal Street), because ramps south of the collapse only permitted northbound entrances and southbound exits.
 The southernmost northbound exit was at 23rd Street.

 Westway

 In 1971, the Urban Development Corporation (UDC) proposed rebuilding the highway as Interstate 478.
 UDC's "Water Edge Study" called for the highway to be routed above the water at the ends of the then mostly abandoned piers on the Hudson River and the addition of hundreds of acres of concrete platforms between the bulkhead and the pierhead lines for parks and apartments.
 The final plan, championed by New York Governor Nelson Rockefeller and Mayor John Lindsay, called for burying the six-lane highway in 220 acre of new landfill south of 40th Street, placing the accompanying development on land instead of on platforms.
 It was renamed "Westway" in 1974.

 Hugh Carey, who was to become governor, and Ed Koch, who was to become mayor, both campaigned against the plan, saying that it would be a waste of government funds and would be a windfall for private developers.
 After the two were elected, they both reversed their position and supported the plan.

 In 1981, President Ronald Reagan's Department of Transportation and the United States Army Corps of Engineers were on board for the construction with a 1981 price tag of $2.1 billion.

 But in 1982, Judge Thomas Griesa of the U.S. District Court blocked the Corps permit, saying the road would harm striped bass.
 His order was affirmed by the U.S. Court of Appeals for the Second Circuit.
-In August 1985, Judge Griesa ruled that state and federal agencies provided tainted testimony regarding the striped bass.
+In August 1985, Judge Griesa ruled that state and federal agencies had provided tainted testimony regarding the striped bass.
 At the same time, Congress moved to deny necessary funding for the landfill.

 On September 30, 1985, New York City officially gave up on the project, allocating 60 percent of its interstate highway funds to mass transit and setting aside $811 million for the "West Side Highway Replacement Project".